 Changi Point Ferry Terminal (heading towards Pulau Ubin)

 Availability of these buses is also very simple as you will find schedules online.
 Paying the bus fare on Singapore bus routes is also a breeze as you can use cash to pay directly to the driver (it will be very high if you do this), or use the EZ link card or Singapore Tourist Pass.
 However, these are required if you aren’t going with redBus and taking a city bus route instead.

 The Light Rail Transit or the LRT as it’s popularly called is the smaller version of the MRT.
 It also runs on elevated tracks and currently, there are three that serve the city of Singapore.
 They are called Bukit Panjang LRT, Punggol LRT, and Sengkang LRT.

 A useful tip here would be the fact that these LRT stations connect to one or two MRT stations.
 So if you somehow miss your bus, you can avail the LRT to get to a preferred MRT station.
 If you are changing from the LRT to the MRT you don’t need to tap your EX travel card as the fare would be included in it.

 So if you are touring Singapore, redBus and other traditional modes of transport are at your disposal.
 It’s advisable to go with redBus if you’re new to the city as it will help you keep track of schedules.
+You can also take a Singapore to Kuala Lumpur bus and explore the Malaysian wonders from Singapore.
 Once you’re savvy with all the modes of transport go ahead and explore one of the best traditional public transport networks in the world.